Electric / Hybrid Cars

 Choose the IONIQ or Kona Hybrid to give both city and long-distance driving an efficiency boost.
 It’s powered by a combination of a 1.6 litre 141PS petrol engine, lithium-ion polymer battery and electric motor, which all work together to deliver power with fuel economy of up to 83.1 miles per gallon on the Ioniq Hybrid* and CO2 emissions of 79g/km.
 It’s a direct replacement for a conventionally powered petrol or diesel family car.

 Kona Electric Combines expansive space and head-turning good looks.
 With an exceptional electric driving range of up to 300 miles, the KONA Electric gives you the best of both worlds – with no compromises.

 IONIQ Electric offers anxiety free true zero-emission electric driving with virtually no compromise.
 The large-capacity battery offers a range up to 194 miles,

 and can be recharged to 80% in as little as 57 minutes..
 Its 100% electric powertrain employs a rechargeable lithium-ion battery and high voltage electric motor to deliver impressive acceleration and performance with zero emissions.

-You’ll also be eligible for government incentives including the category 1 plug-in car grant which offers £3,500 off the purchase price and £500 (including VAT) of support towards the purchase and installation of a home charging wallbox, which charges the IONIQ and Kona Electric quicker and more efficiently than a standard wall plug.
+You’ll also be eligible for Government incentives including the category 1 plug-in car grant which offers £2,500 off the purchase price (electric cars under £35,000) and support towards the purchase and installation of a home charging wallbox, which charges the IONIQ and Kona Electric quicker and more efficiently than a standard wall plug.

 Plug-in Hybrid (PHEV)